Yoast/developer/docs/features/schema/plugins/yoast-seo-shopify.md

 - Website
 - Webpage

+Note that this is dependent upon the following in the app's schema settings:
+- The Organization's name and logo being defined, and;
+- The respective pieces being enabled.

-This produces a 'base script', which will typically looks something like the following (a composite of the above _pieces_):
+When these criteria are met, we produce our [https://developer.yoast.com/features/schema/functional-specification](base script).
+In a Shopify store, this will typically looks something like the following (a composite of the above _pieces_):

 <YoastSchemaExample>
 {`{